EduardoDoSomeCode/simpleLinks/README.md

 # SimpleLinks

-This is a simple list of resources and differnt tools that exist,
+This is a simple and  small list make with astro of differnt resource to use if you want to learn a specific topic in particular

+ranging from simple tools to interesting websites to search information